How an unlikely kinship between two offensive linemen has helped solidify WSU’s Air Raid for years

-PULLMAN – There aren’t too many normal days for someone who’s just moved from a humble village in American Samoa to a proud college town in Eastern Washington, but this one in 2016 was fairly normal by Fred Mauigoa’s standards.
+PULLMAN — There aren’t too many normal days for someone who’s just moved from a village in American Samoa to a college town in Eastern Washington, but this one in 2016 was fairly normal by Fred Mauigoa’s standards.

 Among other Polynesian teammates at Washington State, Mauigoa was relaxing and plugging away on an Xbox when somebody alerted the offensive lineman he had a visitor.